Plays With Tools...

 These comparisons can be very useful and I applaud them.

-thing I've learned about machines is to keep them in tip-top shape, sharp
+thing I've learned about my tools is to keep them in tip-top shape, sharp

 and finely tuned.
-Even if this does take a little time away from actually
+Even if it does take a little time away from actually

 My Powermatic PM 66 Table saw and its accompanying large push-out table

 forms the foundation of my shop machinery.
-The saw was damaged out of
+Although damaged and out of adjustment

 with its performance.
 I’ve thought about upgrading to the newer, 5hp model,